-Chronic Fatigue Syndrome
+Consider Chronic Fatigue

-Chronic fatigue syndrome is a condition that can trigger a group of symptoms, particularly extreme fatigue and weak, tired and sore muscles.
+Chronic fatigue syndrome is a condition that can trigger a group of symptoms, particularly extreme fatigue and weak, tired or sore muscles.
 If you experience muscle pain and soreness in addition to unusual headaches, difficulty sleeping, trouble concentrating and severe exhaustion that lasts for 6 months or longer, chronic fatigue syndrome could be to blame.
 This condition typically causes muscle soreness in multiple areas of the body.
 Regular sleep, a healthy diet and regular physical activity can help manage chronic fatigue syndrome.

 Fibromyalgia is a syndrome characterized by pain throughout the body and sore muscles, joints and other tissues.
-Fibromyalgia may also cause mental health issues such as anxiety and depression, in addition to headaches and insomnia.
+Fibromyalgia may also cause mental health issues, such as anxiety and depression, in addition to headaches and insomnia.
 This condition typically causes muscle soreness in the back and neck.
 The cause is unknown, but it often occurs along with chronic fatigue syndrome.
-No cure is available for fibromyalgia, but lifestyle changes and regular exercise -- within your body's limits -- can help manage muscle soreness and other symptoms.
+No cure is available for fibromyalgia, but lifestyle changes and regular exercise — within your body's limits — can help manage muscle soreness and other symptoms.

-Even without exercise, muscle soreness can be caused by an injury or damage to the muscles during the course of daily activities.
+Even without exercise, unexplained muscle soreness and joint pain can be caused by an injury or damage to the muscles during the course of daily activities.
 You may have strained a muscle lifting something heavy or doing vigorous house cleaning or yard work.
 An infection such as flu or Lyme disease can also trigger muscle pain and soreness in multiple areas of the body.
 Muscle soreness, pain or cramping may also be caused by an imbalance of important minerals such as calcium or potassium, or even dehydration.